SidharthNambiar/TestFirst-Review-V2-2020/closure/00-accessor/README.md

 ## Accessor

 There isn't a description for this problem.
-Read and interpret the test specs.
+Read and interpret the Test Specs.

-Tip: When a function returns another function, what is potentially created?
+Hint: When a function returns another function, what is potentially created ...maybe a closure?

 ## Topics